SinghAsDev/node-express-mongoose/README.md

 ## Node Express Mongoose

-A boilerplate application for building web apps using express, mongoose and passport.
+A boilerplate application for building web apps using express, mongoose, twitter bootstrap and passport.

-Read the [wiki](https://github.com/madhums/node-express-mongoose/wiki) to understand how the application is structured.

 ## Usage